Afshintm/jobAdder-Tech-Challenge/README.md

 ### The Assumption in Matching candidates ###

 if a job or candidate have more than one skill in their skill tags, this means the importance of that skill is highlighted.
 So, the multiplier of that skill will be the sum of position of all occurrences.

 ### Match Candidate Algorithm ###
-Each skill mentioned in the required skills of a job has a position in the commo separated list.

 The position of the skill will be the multiplier for scoring algorithm.
 We initially weigh each candidate skill based on their skillTags.
 For instance, candidate with following skillTags will have a following Skill Weigh.